Cruise Advice For the Best Florence & Pisa Port Day

 Private Transfer (Most Convenient)

 For the easiest option, book a private transfer in advance.
-Drivers pick you up right at the ship and take you directly to Florence, Pisa, or the train station.
+Drivers pick you up right at the ship and take you directly to your city of choice, or the train station.
 While prices typically start around €50 or more, this option offers the most comfort and peace of mind.

 Getting Around Livorno Port (What to Know Before You Go)